 In both Delaware (§§152, 153) and Maryland (§2-206), the consideration for the purchase of shares may consist of money, other tangible or intangible property or other benefit to the corporation such as services already performed, a promissory note and a contract for future labor or services.
-In Delaware, a resolution authorizing the issuance of capital stock may provide that any such stock may be issued in one or more transactions, in such numbers and at such times as provided in the resolution, which may include an action or determination by the corporation, or any other person or body (§152).
-The resolution must set a maximum number of shares that may be issued pursuant to the resolution, a time period during which such shares may be issued and a minimum amount of consideration for which such shares may be issued (§152).
-The directors of a Delaware corporation may set a minimum amount or approve a formula, which may include or depend on clearly expressed or ascertainable facts outside the formula, to determine the minimum amount of consideration for which shares may be issued (§152).
-In both Maryland (§2-203(b)) and Delaware (§152), in the absence of actual fraud in the transaction, the judgment of the directors as to the value of such consideration is conclusive.
-Further, the capital stock issued according to this formula is deemed fully paid and nonassessable stock upon receipt of the consideration by the corporation.
+In Delaware, stock may be issued in one or more transactions, in such numbers and at such times as provided in a resolution of the board of directors $(\S152(a))$ .
+The resolution may delegate to a person or body, in addition to the board of directors, the authority to issue stock, provided that the resolution fixes: (1) a maximum number of shares that may be issued pursuant to the resolution, (2) a time period during which such shares may be issued and (3) a minimum amount of consideration for which such shares may be issued (§152(b)).
+No such resolution may permit a person or body to issue stock to such person or body (\$152(b)).
+Any resolution authorizing the issuance of stock pursuant to Section 152 may depend on facts ascertainable outside the resolution, provided that the resolution clearly expresses the manner in which such facts shall operate upon the resolution ( $\S152(c)$ ).
+If the resolution delegates authority to a person or body to enter into one or more transactions to issue stock, the provisions contemplated by (i) through (iii) of Section 152(b) may not be made dependent on a determination or action by such person or body ( $\S152(c)$ ).
+In both Maryland ( $\S2-203(b)$ ) and Delaware ( $\S152(d)$ ), in the absence of actual fraud in the transaction, the judgment of the directors as to the value of such consideration is conclusive.
+Further, the capital stock issued according to this formula is deemed fully paid and nonassessable stock upon receipt of the consideration by the corporation (§152(d)).
 In Maryland (§2-206(b)), the corporation may escrow or restrict the transfer of shares or credit any distributions until the labor or services are performed or the note is paid; in the absence of performance or payment, the shares and any credited distributions may be cancelled.
 Delaware has no such provision.
 In Maryland, a corporation may issue stock without consideration of any kind as a gift or contribution to a governmental unit or charitable organization (§§2-103(13), 2-203(f)).
 In addition, in Maryland, a corporation may issue shares of its stock to an unlimited number of persons without consideration for the purpose of qualifying the corporation as a real estate investment trust under the Internal Revenue Code (§2-206(d)).